 The edge containers differ from cloud containers in terms of location.
 The cloud containers run in remote areas while the edge containers are run at the network’s edge.
 Hence, organizations can use their existing Docker expertise for running edge computing applications.

 Today applications have become very time-sensitive.
 Even a small lag or delay arising will cause a frustrating user experience, leading to user churn.
 Hence, it becomes essential for companies to utilize these advancements to develop a robust and high-grade application architecture.

-Especially as the internet of things revolution have resulted in an explosion in devices such as smart TVs and monitors that utilize large volumes of data using IoT services to deliver powerful and popular services in real time, edge containers become even more important to support these critical workloads that run on IoT.
+The internet of things revolution has resulted in an explosion in devices such as smart TVs and monitors, which utilize large volumes of data using IoT services to deliver powerful and popular services in real-time, and the edge containers become even more important to support these critical workloads that run on IoT.

 Edge containers can be easily distributed, and they are easy to deploy software packages

 The edge containers can be deployed along with the Points of Presence ( PoPs) to achieve higher levels of availability.
 Edge containers, therefore, help organizations achieve lower network costs and better application performance levels.

 Deploying edge computing and intelligence will place the resources at the edge of the network, which will deliver lower network costs and enhanced response times.